Cognigy/Documentation/docs/ai/empower/knowledge-ai/activate.md

          Send the request with a JSON body.
 In the JSON body, specify a unique name for the new organization and the maximum number of knowledge chunks in the `quotaMaxKnowledgeChunks` parameter.

          ```bash
          POST /management/v2.0/organisations
          Content-Type: application/json

          {
            "name": "My Organization",
            "quotaMaxKnowledgeChunks": 1000
          }
          ```
          If the response is successful, the server returns a 200 status code with the `organisation id` and applied quota.

     === "Existing Organization"
          To set the quota for the existing organization, use the API [PATCH /management/v2.0/organisations/{organisationId}](https://api-trial.cognigy.ai/openapi#patch-/management/v2.0/organisations/-organisationId-) request.
          Send the request with the `organisationId` parameter in the path and a JSON body.
 In the JSON body, specify the maximum number of chunks using the `quotaMaxKnowledgeChunks` parameter.
-You can find an organisationId in the management UI on the Organisations page in the ID column next to the organization name.
+You can find `organisationId` in the management-ui on the **Organisations** page in the **ID** column next to the organization name.

          ```bash
          PATCH /management/v2.0/organisations/{organisationId}